futoin/core-js-ri-executor/README.md

 # Browser installation

-Pre-built ES5 CJS modules are available under `es5/` are available.
+Pre-built ES5 CJS modules are available under `es5/`.
 These modules can be used with `webpack` without transpiler - default "browser" entry point points to ES5 version.

-Webpack dists are also available under dist/ folder, but their usage should be limited to sites without build process.
+Webpack dists are also available under `dist/` folder, but their usage should be limited to sites without build process.

-*Warning: older browsers require WeakMap polyfill for synchronization primitives.*
+*Warning: check AsyncSteps and AsyncEvent polyfill for older browsers.*

 *The following globals are available*: